bbdsoftware/metis-cluster-bootstraps/charts-modules/metis-apps-addons/README.md

 ### **Tempaltes:**

-- **Argo Applications**
+- **applications**

     This folder contains the argo applications that would be deployed as part of kube-addons bootstraps

-- **ArgoConfig**
+- **config**

-    This contains the project definitons  for the argo project This  contains the argo defintions for the namespaces kube-addons
+    This contains the project definitions for the argo project This contains the argo definitions for the namespaces kube-addons

   - **RBAC**

     This contains the rbac configs for the kube-addons ns

 ## Development
 ### Linting
-To run the linting test a util script called test.sh has been provided to run the ct tests via a docer container
+To run the linting test a util script called helmLint.sh has been provided to run the ct tests via a docker container

 ## Helm Charts included as applications
 - reloader : https://github.com/stakater/Reloader